cyrillcastro/bioe231-theclique/README.md

 2) Install MAFFT and use MAFFT to perform multiple sequence alignment

 Install MAFFT and verify that it was successfully installed.
 For us, the version we got after running the below code is v.7.505.
-Press "y" after "sudo apt-get install mafft" to say yes to installation question.
 ```
 sudo apt-get update
 sudo apt-get install mafft
 # Press y to say yes to installation question
-# Verify that mafft was successfully installed
+# Verify that mafft was successfully installed by checking its version.
 mafft --version
 ```